johnstonskj/rust-somedoc/README.md

 ## TODO

-* Investigate new writers,
-  * LaTeX
-  * RTF,
 * Investigate math support in some form.
 * Investigate float hints.
 * Investigate glossary, acronym, and bib support.
-* Add macros for all document generation.